sv3t0sl4v/PoE-2-OBS-Rank-Overlay/README.md

 ![Service Demo](demo.png)

 How to Install & Run

 1. Install Python

 Make sure Python 3.x is installed on your Windows machine.
 You can download it from python.org.

 Make sure to add Python to PATH during installation.

 2. Install Dependencies

 Open PowerShell or CMD as Administrator and run:

 pip install pywin32 psutil selenium webdriver-manager

+    pip install pywin32 psutil selenium webdriver-manager

 pywin32 — needed for Windows service and event logging.

 psutil — to check if OBS is running.

 selenium and webdriver-manager — to automate Chrome browser.

 3. Chrome Browser & Driver